Mikaela/mikaela.github.io/n/essentialsoftware.md

   complaints.
 - `rd.shell=0 rd.emergency=halt` - hardening to not enter debug shell upon wrong
   encryption password
+- `btusb.enable_autosuspend=0` - disables Bluetooth devices suspending
+  automatically.
+In general suspending them would be a good idea, but in practice I keep losing all Bluetooth devices after a few hours without rebooting and then I have to reboot through KDE Connect for everything to work again.
+- `btusb.reset=1` send a HCI reset command to Bluetooth devices on connection initialization.
 - `mitigations=auto,nosmt` - enable automatic mitigations for CPU
   vulnerabilities including disabling hyperthreading (not default).
 - `lockdown={confidentiality,integrity}` - hardening from secure boot being